UCSC-Keysight/OpenTAP-Cobot-Plugin/prototype/README.md

 ## Implementation
 drafting...

+## Whats Next?

+- Additional software integration testing needs to be conducted to identify any compatibility issues or inconsistencies in functionality.
+This will require a closer examination of URScript, it's hardware and any network limitations / vulnerabilities related to OpenTAP.
+- We need to draft a design that'll leverage ROS2 middleware so the system can potentially extrapolate to other cobots.
+- We need to draft a design for the plugin's OpenTAP GUI interface that can be later scaled to any cobot.

 ## Final Remarks

 - The response message sent back from the controller appears to be a formatted byte string that has been serialized.
 I have been unable to identify an internal UR application protocol interface for deserializing the response which likely contains data related to the sate of the cobot.
-This could be valauble for future implementations to improve fault tolerance.
+This could be valuable for future implementations to improve fault tolerance.

 [^1]: URScript is a proprietary language developed by Universal Robots designed to run on their cobot's onboard controller.
 URScript provides a high-level interface for implementing algorithms as well as controlling the robot's movements, inputs, and outputs.
 The languages specifications and application protocol interface are documented in the e-series [script manual](https://s3-eu-west-1.amazonaws.com/ur-support-site/115824/scriptManual_SW5.11.pdf).